wp-plugins/wp-hide-dashboard/readme.txt

 Donate link: http://www.kpdesign.net/wp-plugins/wp-hide-dashboard/
 Tags: admin, administration, dashboard, hide
 Requires at least: 2.5
-Tested up to: 2.7
+Tested up to: 2.8.1-beta1
-Stable tag: 1.3
+Stable tag: 1.4

-Hide the Dashboard link (2.5+) and Tools menu (2.7) from your blog subscribers when they are logged in.
+Hide the Dashboard link (2.5+), Tools menu and Help link (2.7+) from your blog subscribers when they are logged in.

 == Description ==